-

 As a small dog breed, the Havashu is prone to developing dental disease.
 This makes good dental care early and throughout your dog’s life even more important.
 Daily brushing and cleanings at the vet when needed are a good foundation.

-Although the Havashu is small, they have a lot of energy.
-These little dogs are very playful and are often described as fun-loving dogs that would play non-stop if they were allowed to do so.
+Although the Havashu is small, they have a lot of energy and sit in a moderate activity range.
+These little dogs are very playful and are often described as fun-loving dogs that would play nonstop if they were allowed to do so.
+They are likely to exhibit bursts of high energy when they play.
 They are also known for becoming hyperactive when they don’t have an outlet for their energy.

-Daily walks plus playtime, time to run, and other activities are usually enough for this little dog.
-But, they will likely be up for more activity if you are.
-Just make sure you are building in some breaks to make sure they are not overheating and keeping things low-impact until puppies finish growing and developing.
+Daily walks, playtime throughout the day, and some time to run are usually enough for this little dog.
+But they will likely be up for more activity if you are.
+They will often be happy just for the chance to spend more time with you.
+Just make sure you are building in some breaks to make sure they are not overheating or overexerting themselves trying to keep up with you.
+Also, keep things low-impact until puppies finish growing to avoid damage to developing bones and joints.

-A fully-grown Havashu usually stands 8-12 inches tall and weighs 8-15 pounds.
+A fully-grown Havashu usually stands 8-12 inches tall and weighs 7-15 pounds.
+This makes them one of the smallest dog breeds.

 Havashu generally live for 12-16 years on average.